No items found.

 TL;DR

 An Airbnb calculator estimates your potential short-let income based on your property's location, type, and size.
 It uses local market data (average nightly rates, occupancy, and seasonal demand) to project monthly or annual revenue.
-Houst's free estimator uses real booking data from properties we manage to give a personalised projection.
+The best estimators use real booking data from managed properties in your area to give a more accurate projection.
 This guide explains what calculators measure, the key income drivers, and how to use the results.

 Table of Contents